Ultimate San Francisco Real Estate Investing Guide for 2026

 Foreclosure Laws

-Note investors need to understand their state’s regulations regarding foreclosure prior to pursuing this strategy.
-They’ll know if the state requires mortgage documents or Deeds of Trust.
-With a mortgage, a court has to agree to a foreclosure.
-Note owners do not have to have the court’s permission with a Deed of Trust.
+Mortgage note investors are required to understand their state's laws concerning foreclosure before buying notes.
+They'll know if their state requires mortgages or Deeds of Trust.
+A mortgage dictates that the lender goes to court for authority to foreclose.
+Note owners don't have to have the judge's agreement with a Deed of Trust.

 Mortgage Interest Rates